Last updated on June 11th, 2018

 One of the 10 myths about sleep that you should be aware of is “making up for lost sleep.”
 Some parents allow their kids to stay up late on weekends as reward for sleeping on time on weekdays.
 A study published in Science Translational Medicine reported that sleep deprivation can lead to deteriorating performance during the day.

 Dr. Shelby Freedman Harris, director at the Montefiore Medical Center in New York, said: “Don’t think you can just bank up your sleep on the weekend, because it doesn’t work that way.”
 When it comes to your children, it’s advisable that you set a regular sleeping time.
 Help them easily get zzz’s even on weekends by turning their bedroom into a refuge.
-Give them supportive bed mattress, soft pillows and cozy blankets.
+Give them supportive a bed mattress, soft pillows, cozy blankets and for babies, the best changing table.
 Check out fruit-shaped pillows, full-length body pillows, and memory foams.

 Create an ideal napping area